AndreasJJ/React-Boilerplate/README.md

 # React-Boilerplate
-A React boilerplate w/ TypeScript
+A React boilerplate w/ TypeScript and other commonly used libraries/technologies for a good codebase.

 ## Why?
 This repo is a boilerplate with techologies I usually use and think are the best choice for a react app.
 The needs differ for every project, but generally these are the technologies i use.
 If a technology isn't needed, I'll simply remove it.